TurtleEngr/gitproj/test/dev-doc/git-proj.md

 match the pattern.
 For example: -e 'gitproj.config.remote-raw-origin' pExcPat is applied after pIncPat.

-pSource and pDest files must exist. pSource must be readable, and pDest must be writable.
+pSource must exist and be readable.
+If pDest exists, must be writable.
+If pDest does not exist then it will be created with the specified include and exclude patterns.

 A backup copy of pDest is made with this command: cp -backup=t $pDest $pDest.bak